openmrs/openmrs-esm-core/docs/main/config.md

 ## How to make a frontend module configurable

-You should use the OpenMRS Frontend Framework to modules configurable.
+You should use the OpenMRS Frontend Framework to make modules configurable.

 The main task is to create a config schema for your module.
 The config schema is what tells the framework what configuration files should look like,